- Why Use Our Save Detail Tool

 If you haven't already done so, place Detail Templates around each of the details in your drawing.

-For instructions, see our Placing Detail Templates documentation page.
+For instructions, see our Placing Detail Templates documentation.

 Once you've placed a template around each of the details you want to save, you can save all the details from this drawing.

 Before saving, you'll need to zoom to extents (type Zoom in the Command line, then type E for Extents).
 As a result, all details will be within view.

 Note that if you only have one detail in view, the system will assume that you only want to save that detail.

 Once you've zoomed to extents, open the Save Detail tool.
 Because you have more than one detail in view, the cursor will turn into a pickbox and the Command line will prompt you to Select detail boundary.

 Use the pickbox to select the boundary of a detail you want to save.

 The Select Detail Number dialog box will open.